UMC 20x6/3x7 / N38

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
-Furthermore, miniscule components of these magnets have the potential to hinder the diagnostic process after entering the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
+Additionally, miniscule components of these products have the potential to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can demagnetize at high temperatures.